 Disclaimer:This story reflects one perspective and is shared to spark discussion and connection.
 While inspired by real situations, some details may have been altered for privacy and clarity.

-"Well, hello there, handsome," she said, her voice warm but weathered.
-"I used to have a dog like this, years ago.
-Best company I ever had."
+She looked at him and said warmly, “Well, hello there, handsome.
+I used to have a dog like this, years ago.
+Best company I ever had.”
+Her voice was kind but carried the weight of time.

-I smiled.
-"He seems to think you’re pretty great too.
-Mind if we sit for a minute?"
+He smiled and replied, “He seems to think you’re pretty great too.
+Mind if we sit for a minute?”

 “Suit yourself,” she said, patting the empty spot beside her.
 “I was just enjoying the sun.
 Gotta soak it up while you can.”